Miss Howells Nurs/Rec1 2022 - 2023

 Outdoor Provision: We offer our children continuous outdoor learning throughout the year so we ask parents to ensure that children have suitable clothing that is appropriate for all weathers, for example, sun hat, wellies, coat.
 Also during the hot weather we ask that parents apply sun cream prior to bringing them in school.

-Reading Books: We send home reading books every Tuesday for parents to read with their child and would like them returned back to school every Friday.
+Reading Books (Reception): We send home reading books everyday for parents to read with their child and would like them returned back to school each day.
+Books willbe changed once a week.
 Book bags can be purchased from the school office.

 Milk and fruit: All children are provided with a piece of fruit and a carton of milk every afternoon during our 'snack time'.